Billing and reading meters

 Failure to provide access

 Ultimately the provider has the authority to discontinue supplying premises where there is a failure to provide this access.

 Special meter reading fee

-If a customer is concerned that their bill is high because their meter reading is incorrect, they can ask their retailer for a special meter read.
-The retailer is able to charge the customer a special meter reading fee for this.
+If a customer is concerned that their bill is high and they believe their meter reading is incorrect, they can ask their retailer for a special meter read.
+The retailer is able to charge the customer a special meter reading fee if the special reading shows that the original reading was correct.
+This fee can only be charged after the special reading has taken place.

 According to legislation, “a bill must be issued by a provider to a small retail customer under a customer supply contract at least once every 3 months”.
 For customers on a negotiated contract, the frequency of their bills will depend on the terms and conditions of their contract.

 For water customers, the frequency of bills will be specified in their customer contract.

 According to the electricity and gas regulations where a provider has undercharged a small retailer customer, there is a limit of nine months within which they can recover an amount payable.
 For example, a provider may issue a backbill covering a two year period, however, they are only able to recover charges for the 9 months prior to the date of issue of the bill.
 However, if you don’t allow access to the meter and you receive a catch up bill, there is no limit on the length of time the retailer can backbill you.

 Customers who have received an electricity or gas backbill are entitled to a payment extension equivalent to the period of time covered by the backbill.
 This extension is not automatically provided by a provider, but the extension must be provided if requested by the customer.

 A retailer is also obliged to provide up to two years of historical billing data at no charge.
 If the data requested is older than two years, the retailer is allowed to charge the customer for the reasonable costs of obtaining and supplying copies of bills.